Robin Hopper was an internationally

 the U.S.A., and in England, Australia, New Zealand, China, Korea,

 and Japan.
 His ceramic work is in public, corporate and private collections

 throughout the world.

-Robinís work in ceramics spans over a 46 year period including a great
+Robinís work in ceramics spanned over many years including a great

 art works, primarily in porcelain.